aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 Therse Ate The URLs I Have Found To Login Without Loading A Webpage, Typing Credidetials Every Time<br/>
-There Are 4 URLs, (HTTP GET May Only Work With Home Broadband, Others Untested) <br/> If Using Inside A Script Edit The URL To Include Your Account Info<br/> If Using Macrodroid (FREE & RECOMMENDED) Download The Macro & Edit The Variaables Drawer To Add Account
+There Are 4 URLs, (HTTP GET May Only Work With Home Broadband, Others Untested) <br/> If Using Inside A Script Edit The URL To Include Your Account Info<br/> If Using Macrodroid (FREE & RECOMMENDED) Download The Macro & Edit The Variaables Drawer To Add Account<br/>

 ### I Advise Using An Android Device & Macrodroid, Set up As Follows <br/>